 2) Make a list of questions you expect to be asked in the interview.

-- Reach out to family, friend and work colleagues, we have all been for interviews before in our lives.
+- Reach out to family, friends, and work colleagues, we have all been for interviews before in our lives.
 Ask them what questions they remember being asked.

 - Make sure you prepare answers for any questions you feel you could realistically be asked.